binitshah/accelerokey/README.md

 :clock11:
 Alright, it's 11pm and I spend half an hour eating paneer with a friend.
 Progress is slow but it's happening.
 In the last half hour, I've created the extension and figured out what chrome API I'll need to submit the keystrokes (hint: chrome.input.ime).
 Aditya has four of the movements done and has already started implementing the Firebase realtime database.
 Things are going well.

+:clock1230:
+It's 12:30 and we just had insomnia cookies.
+Aditya realized that we cannot capture the z rotation because of the way that accelerometers work.
+So it looks like we're only grabbing four events as of now.
+It's enough for most games anyways.
+I'm making progress on firing virtual keystrokes as well.